croweman/request-authorization/README.md

 ## isAuthorized

-The isAuthorized function can be used to authorized a request.
+The isAuthorized function can be used to authorize a request.
+The function accepts the 'authorization' header and request data as a string.

 ```js
 var data = "{ firstName: 'john' }";